hibernator11/Spanish-Civil-War-KGs/README.md

 ```

 ### Map visualisation example
-SPARQL query to retrieve a map illustrating the death places of a selection of artists from the Republic and Spanish Civil War in Wikidata.
+SPARQL query to retrieve a map illustrating the death places of a selection of artists during the period of the Spanish Republic and Spanish Civil War in Wikidata.

 ```
 #defaultView:Map